-The monitors tab is a tab that gives full control over the Video Wall.
+The Monitors Tab gives full control over the Video Wall.
 Here, the user can change the layout, and define camera Sequences, and salvos.

 There will not be any video playing on the interface.
 The names of cameras where they are placed on the layout will be visible.